 Addiction treatment should be comprehensive and account for all aspects that make up an individual’s life and their unique circumstances.
 No two people experience addiction the same way, and the recovery process becomes unique with the addition of a second substance.

-Those who suffer from polydrug addiction need help healing from two seperate disorders at the same time.
+Those who suffer from polydrug addiction need help healing from two separate disorders at the same time.
 Because each addiction, or substance use disorder, has its own symptoms, side effects and treatment methods, it is best to consult an addiction specialist for guidance.

 For more on the risks of using heroin with methamphetamine and addiction treatment, contact us.